 [w]hen findings are based on determinations regarding the credibility of witnesses, Rule 52(a) [of the West Virginia Rules of Civil Procedure] demands even greater deference to the trial court's findings[.]...
-Deference is appropriate because the trial judge was on the spot and is better able than an appellate court to decide whether the error affected substantial rights of the parties.
+Deference is appropriate because the

 196 W.Va. at 231, 470 S.E.2d at 185 (internal quotations and citations omitted).
 Guided by those standards of review, we address the petitioners' assignment of error.